Edit hosts file on Mac – The Easiest Way

 How to edit hosts file on Mac via Terminal

-Note: If you encounter any problems with editing hosts files on macOS Sonoma, we recommend reading the official website.
+Note: If you encounter any problems with editing hosts files on macOS Sequoia, we recommend reading the official website.

 The most common way to edit a Mac’s hosts file is to use the standard Terminal app, which can be found in the Applications – > Utilities folder.